-The time constant register for each timer (TATxR) is simply an 8-bit data register holding a number between 0 and 255.
-This time constant will take effect the next time that the Timer A counter counts down to zero.
-The timer counts modulo (divide-by) n+1, where n is the programmed time constant.
+The time constant register for each timer is simply an 8-bit data register holding a number between 0 and 255.
 The time constant registers are write only.
-The time constant registers are listed in Table 11-1.

 11.1.2 Practical Use of Timer A

 Timer A is disabled (bit 0 in control and status register) on power-up.
 Timer A is normally set up while the clock is disabled, but the timer setup can be changed while the timer is running when there is a need to do so.
 Timers that are not used should be driven from the output of A1 and the reload register should be set to 255.
 This will cause counting to be as slow as possible and consume minimum power.